rockharshitmaurya/Mobilicis-Inc-Assignment/README.md

 - Backend Server URL : [https://mobilicis-inc-assignment.onrender.com/](https://mobilicis-inc-assignment.onrender.com)
 - Frontend URL : [https://mobilicis-inc-assignment.netlify.app/](https://mobilicis-inc-assignment.netlify.app)

+>Please note that the API is hosted on a free server, which means that it may take some time to handle the first request as the server might be in a sleep mode.
+Therefore, there could be some delay in response time.
+However, once the server is up, it should work fine.
+Thank you for your understanding

 ### Project Documentation: README file for Source Code, APIs, Hostname, and URLs :

 ### Overview